TrainerGuy22/DirectBuild/README.md

 Edit the config.groovy file to match your configuration.

-SimpleCI requires a MySQL-like (Be it MariaDB or MySQL) server to store CI information.

-A blank database needs to be created, and SimpleCI will create all the tables necessary on first run.
+SimpleCI uses a custom storage system to storage Job History and Status information.